-People behaving badly is at the very hub of my research.
+People and how they socially interact are at the very hub of my research.

-It is, however, more than that; it is a question of how we put communities back together, so they work for everyone.
+It is, however, more than that; it is a question of how communities of people work together for everyone to thrive and flourish.
 Communities are changing but it appears people don’t generally take to change particularly well.
-In many ways, social resilience is about adapting to changes, using social power accrued by those dominant in the community in an ethical manner for the community as it is now.
+In many ways, social resilience is about adapting to changes.
 Social resilience is an interesting area of study.
 It leads to the big question of how we move forward in challenging times to evolve sustainable communities that won’t implode due to crises of climate, community diversity or economic poverty.

 Sociology and psychology fascinate my interests – both are worthwhile;